SK1Y101/TransitProject/README.md

 In the `Source/` folder is all of the python scripts to be ran.
 These scripts are:
+ - `determineTTVCandidates.py` - Determine which, of all exoplanets, are ideal candidates for testing TTV Models.
  - `fetchData.py` - Fetch Ephemerides and mid-transit times for exoplanets.
  - `processing.py` - Fit a transiting model to the observed data.
  - `simulationPipeline.py` - Simulate the known properties of an exoplanetary system to fetch transit times.

+Additionally, there are the following files in `Source/`:
+ - `ControlCandidates.csv` - Comma separated list of ideal testing candidates, in decreasing order of mid-transit data-points

 Contained within `Source/TransitProject/` is the individual code modules common across the project.
 Additionally, within `Source/old_code/` is legacy code that may still be useful.